midwestindigoenjoyer/bloom-decor-map/README.md

 Thank you to [pixlpirate's pikmin map](https://github.com/pixlpirate/pikmin-map) project for already sorting out how the game interprets OSM data.
 To avoid re-inventing the wheel, I referenced this data when mapping the decor to OSM tags.

-`decor-mappings.js` contains 34 decor categories, each mapping one or more OSM tag `key=value` pairs to a Pikmin Bloom decor type.
+`decor-mappings.js` contains 34 decor categories, each mapping one or more OSM tag.

 Example:
 ```js